-1. A sub-fund shall not invest more than 10% of its assets in transferable securities, or money market instruments other than those referred to as Eligible Assets.

-- (1) A sub-fund shall invest no more than: - (1) 10% of its assets in transferable securities or money market instruments issued by the same body; or - (2) 20% of its assets in deposits made with the same body.

-The risk exposure to a counterparty of a sub-fund in an OTC derivative transaction shall not exceed either:

-- (1) 10% of its assets when the counterparty is a credit institution referred to in point 5 of Eligible Assets; or - (2) 5% of its assets, in other cases. - b) The total value of the transferable securities and the money market instruments held by a sub-fund in the issuing bodies in each of which it invests more than 5% of its assets shall not exceed 40% of the value of its assets.
+- 1. A sub-fund shall not invest more than 10% of its assets in transferable securities, or money market instruments other than those referred to as Eligible Assets. - 2. - a) A sub-fund shall invest no more than: - (1) 10% of its assets in transferable securities or money market instruments issued by the same body; or - (2) 20% of its assets in deposits made with the same body. - The risk exposure to a counterparty of a sub-fund in an OTC derivative transaction shall not exceed either: - (1) 10% of its assets when the counterparty is a credit institution referred to in point 5 of Eligible Assets; or - (2) 5% of its assets, in other cases. - b) The total value of the transferable securities and the money market instruments held by a sub-fund in the issuing bodies in each of which it invests more than 5% of its assets shall not exceed 40% of the value of its assets.
 That limitation shall not apply to deposits or OTC derivative transactions made with financial institutions subject to prudential supervision.
+Notwithstanding the individual limits laid down in paragraph a), a sub-fund shall not combine, where this would lead to investment